 Anxiety and Horses

 Over the past few years, there has been a lot of talk online and through other forms of media about anxiety.
 It’s positive to see people opening up about how they feel and how they experience anxiety because it really does come in all forms and severities.
+Recognising that this is something that some people have to deal with is often the first step into making a positive change.
+It’s a step towards being more supporting and understanding to those people.

 It's just when I’m in the saddle that things get more complicated.